Mauna Kea Technologies

 Mauna Kea Technologies is a global medical device company focused on endomicroscopy, the field of microscopic imaging during endoscopy procedures.
 The company researches, develops and markets tools to visualize, detect, and rule out abnormalities including malignant and pre-malignant tumors or lesions in the gastrointestinal and pulmonary tracts.

 The company makes Cellvizio, a probe-based Confocal Laser Endomicroscopy (pCLE) system, which provides physicians and researchers with real-time access to histological information during standard endoscopy procedures through high-resolution cellular imaging of internal tissues.

 Cellvizio is used in medical applications such as gastrointestinal endoscopy, pulmonology and urology to help physicians diagnose lesions and make accurate treatment decisions in real-time.

-Cellvizio went public in July 2011 and trades on the NYSE Euronext exchange.
+Cellvizio went public in July 2011 and trades on the Euronext Paris exchange.

 Cellvizio Technology

 Cellvizio technology generates cellular images using a small, flexible microscope, providing clinicians with microscopic images of tissue in a minimally-invasive manner.
 A real-time image processing software combined with a high-speed Laser Scanning Unit (LSU) allows Cellvizio to produce images at 12 frames per second.

 Confocal Imaging Cellvizio belongs to a specific category of microscopes, called confocal laser microscopes.